Alexander Colville (clergyman)

 Alexander Colville (c.
 1597 - c.
 1679) was a Scottish-born clergyman in seventeenth-century Ulster, who became a wealthy landowner in the province.
-Gossip attributed his remarkable good fortune to his trafficking with the Devil.

 Life

 He was probably a cousin of James Colville, 1st Lord Colville of Culross, and was also a close relative of Robert Echlin, Bishop of Down and Connor, whose mother was Grizel Colville of Kinross, and who furthered Alexander's career.
 He was educated at the University of St Andrews, where he took his MA.
 He was ordained in 1622 and became a Doctor of Divinity in 1636.

 He moved to Ireland, and under the patronage of his kinsman Bishop Echlin, he became rector of Skerry and Rathcavan in County Antrim, precentor of the Diocese of Down and Connor, (where his cousin was Bishop) and prebendary of Cairncastle in Antrim.
 By means which have never been fully explained, he acquired great wealth, and in the 1640s he purchased Galgorm Castle in Antrim from Sir Faithful Fortescue.
 He made some improvements to the castle, which became the main family residence.